ibm-cloud-docs/SecureGateway/securegateway_updates.md

 ### Features and Fixes
 {: #v181-features-and-fixes}

-- Resolves regular connections hanging issue when closing
+- Resolve regular connections hanging issue when closing
 - Uew new path for gateway authentication ([Click here for more info](/docs/services/SecureGateway?topic=SecureGateway-client-requirements#network-requirements))
 - Use new mechanism for log generating (Log translation enhance)